-The CONTRACTOR shall package non-controlled, non-abusable medications in not more than a month's supply as directed by the Facility's Chief Health Officer.
+The CONTRACTOR shall package non-controlled, non-abusable medications in not more than a month's supply as directed by the Facility's CHO.
 If the quantity is larger than 120 tablets, the supply shall be dispensed not to exceed 120 tablets with appropriate refills.

-The CONTRACTOR shall maintain copies of all prescriptions issued to inmates in a permanent file on-site for a period of three (3) years.
-Copies will be provided to the DEPARTMENT upon request.
+The CONTRACTOR shall maintain copies of all prescriptions issued to inmates in a permanent file onsite for a period of three (3) years.
+Copies will be provided to the DC upon request.

-The CONTRACTOR shall maintain appropriate documentation including, but not limited to, inventory records, controlled drug perpetual inventory, patient profiles and cost data for financial records.
-All documentation shall be made available for review by the Warden and the DEPARTMENT Office of Health Services' Director of Pharmacy, or designated representatives of DMS.
+The CONTRACTOR shall maintain appropriate documentation, including, but not limited to, inventory records, controlled drug perpetual inventory, patient profiles and cost data for financial records.
+All documentation shall be made available for review by the Warden and the DC's Office of Health Services' Director of Pharmacy, or designated representatives of DMS.